Step 1: Prerequisites and Application Requirements

 • Bachelor’s Degree

-• BS or BA from a regionally accredited U.S. institution, or its equivalent abroad, in any field except Physical Therapy
+• BS or BA from a regionally accredited U.S. institution in any field except Physical Therapy

 • Degree must be conferred by end of spring term prior to matriculation